iamanilk1/Static-Website-on-AWS-S3-CloudFront-ACM-Route53-/README.md

 # Scenario 3 — Static Website on AWS (S3 + CloudFront + ACM + Route53)

-This scenario provides a reusable, service-wise Terraform module setup and an example `dev` environment that deploys a secure, scalable static website:
+This scenario provides a reusable, service-wise Terraform module setup and an example `dev` environment that deploys a secure, scalable static website (primary region defaults to ap-south-1):

 - S3 bucket for website content (private)
 - CloudFront distribution with Origin Access Control (OAC) to read from S3